 Setting Guidelines to Achieve Your Real Estate Investing Goals

 After you have your concrete goals in place, it’s time to set guidelines that assist you on your way to meeting those goals.
-Without having guidelines, you won’t have a clear action plan to help you get where you want to go.
+Without guidelines, you won’t have a clear action plan to help you get where you want to go.
 The guidelines you set will depend entirely on what your goals are.
 Some guidelines will be more helpful in achieving certain goals than other guidelines will.

 For example, if you want to be recording a certain amount of cash flow every month, it’s important to evaluate all properties based on the amount of cash flow they will provide.
 That means looking at what it will cost to buy and finance them and then how much money you can earn from either renting them out each month or flipping them.
-Some factors that affect how much cash flow you can earn from properties can include details about the neighborhood they are in and more obvious things like the purchase price and costs involved in fixing them up.
+Some factors that affect how much cash flow you can earn from properties can include details about the neighbourhood they are in and more obvious things like the purchase price and costs involved in fixing them up.

 If you’re thinking about your net worth or want to retire early, you’ll need to be very careful about your leverage.
 Since net worth is the number of properties and other assets you own, minus what you owe on them, the idea is to finance as little as possible because any mortgages or other loans you take out will just subtract from your net worth.
-Additionally, the longer it will take you to pay off those loans, the later you will have to push out your retirement.
+Additionally, the longer it takes you to pay off those loans, the later you will have to push out your retirement.

 Build Your Team to Meet Your Goals